jwieting/iclr2016/README.md

 The code is separated into 3 parts:

-similarity: contains code for training models on the SICK similarity and entailment code
+* similarity: contains code for training models on the SICK similarity and entailment tasks
-main: contains code for training models on PPDB data as well as various utilities
+* main: contains code for training models on PPDB data as well as various utilities
-sentiment: contains code for training sentiment models.
+* sentiment: contains code for training sentiment models.

 If you use our code for your work please cite: